uwacyber/cits3006/cits3006-labs/lab-3-reverse-engineering.md

 ```

 {% hint style="warning" %}
 Apple Silicon users, to run the program, use free_bitcoin_arm file instead.
-But for inspecting the binary, using free_bitcoin will be easier (e.g., run two terminals).
+You can inspect the AMD binary (free_bitcoin), but you cannot run it in gdb.
+You can still follow the instructions below, but the code layout and registry used will differ from what is shown below based on AMD.
 {% endhint %}

 We will begin our analysis by getting the machine instruction for when the function `rand` is called and set a breakpoint at that instruction so we can analyse the state of the program.
 We will also set another breakpoint directly after `gen_key` returns to the function `encrypt_file`, so that we can pause the program's execution before any files are encrypted.
 Below are the commands with snippets to help you set up the breakpoints before starting the program.